Mortgage Lenders and Mortgage Servicers—From Preventable Errors to Wrongful Foreclosure

 • In some cases the servicer may come back to you in writing and ask for additional information or request an additional 15 business days to investigate and respond to your request.

-Contact Humphreys Wallace Humphreys for a Free Case Review or possible referral to a lawyer in your state.
-We may be able to offer a co-counsel relationship with an attorney in our state if your home is not located in Oklahoma or New Mexico.
+Contact Humphreys Wallace Humphreys for a Free Case Review or possible referral to a foreclosure lawyer in your state.
+We may be able to offer a co-counsel relationship with a foreclosure attorney in our state if your home is not located in Oklahoma or New Mexico.